 Some items sold via the Internet to Rhode Island customers may be exempt from sales tax under Rhode Island law.
 For example, most articles of clothing and footwear are exempt from sales tax.
 For a complete description of all tax-exempt items, review all sections of R.I.
 Gen. Laws 44-18-30.

 The Customer’s Responsibility

-In cases where the online retailer does not have to collect sales tax, it is the customer’s responsibility to pay the tax—in which case it is known not as a sales tax but, rather, a “use tax.”
-The Rhode Island Division of Taxation (DOT) publishes a short, easy-to-read guide on the state’s use tax.
-It states that use tax may be due on “A mail order or internet purchase could have been shipped directly to” the purchaser.
-For more detailed information, you can check the R.I Gen. Laws 44-18-20.
+In cases where the online retailer does not have to collect sales tax, it is the customer’s responsibility to pay the tax—in which case it is known as a use tax.
+The Rhode Island Division of Taxation (DOT) publishes a short, easy-to-read guideon the state’s use tax.
+It states that use tax may be due on: “A mail order or internet purchase could have been shipped directly to” the purchaser.
+For more detailed information, check R.I Gen. Laws 44-18-20.

 Proposed Federal Legislation

 At the federal level, Congress has repeatedly considered legislation that would affect large Internet retailers and how online sales taxes are collected in all states.
 The most recent form of a proposed federal law is the Marketplace Fairness Act of 2015.
 As in previous versions, the 2015 Act would allow states to require sellers not physically located in their state to collect taxes on online and catalog sales made to people in their state.
 Sellers that make $1 million or less in annual sales and have no physical presence in the state would be exempt from this requirement.
 States would have to meet certain criteria to simplify their sales tax laws and make sales tax collection easier before they could require sellers to collect the tax.